Staff register

 One staff register book must be kept per enterprise, not per department or person.

-What happens if you do not keep a staff register?
+This happens if you do not keep a staff register

 The fee must be paid by the business (employer), not by the employee.